-- I am ultimately unclear on the overall contribution of Policy UD.4, but am seriously concerned by it.
+- 5.67 I am ultimately unclear on the overall contribution of Policy UD.4, but am seriously concerned by it.
 As a minimum, I consider that clauses (a) and (b) should be deleted.
-But I also note that matter (c) is addressed by Policy 57, matter (d) by Policy 55 and matter (e) is already provided for by Policy UD.2. - 5.70 The effect will be to constrain and direct the implementation of the NPS-UD in an unbalanced way, and the suggested approach is fundamentally inconsistent with the provisions of the NPS-UD.
-I therefore consider that this ill considered policy (which is being promulgated 'on the fly') should be deleted in its entirety.
+But I also note that matter (c) is addressed by Policy 57, matter (d) by Policy 55 and matter (e) is already provided for by Policy UD.2. - 5.68 The effect will be to constrain and direct the implementation of the NPS-UD in an unbalanced way, and the suggested approach is fundamentally inconsistent with the provisions of the NPS-UD.
+I therefore consider that the policy, as currently proposed, should be deleted in its entirety.